OpenConext/Stepup-VM/README.md

 Note that even though a yum / composer cache are kept outside the VM you do need a network connection to (re)create a VM.

+(Development mode only)

+There has to be an exception to the above of course.
+After the `composer install` for a component install by `./deploy-develop.sh` is completed its configuration is updated.
+Once that has happend a `composer install` will fail for many components because the `composer install` will partly revert the component's configuration leading to errors in the configuration.
+You need to completely revert the configuration to that in the repo allow the composer install to succeed.

+Note that you can use `./deploy-develop.sh` to install individual components as well.
+Use e.g. `./deploy-develop.sh stepup-gateway`

 ## I'm keep getting weird errors during the composer install step

 If you're using the Stepup-VM in develop mode this is the first step that generates a lot of IO to the /src share that is mounted in the VM.
-Looks like it is not working well for your, sorry.
+If the error is not due to composer running out of memory it looks like the mounting method is not working well for your, sorry.
 By default the standard method provided by Vagrant is used for mounting.
 If the does not work try using NFS instead.
 To do this:

 1. Open the `Vagrantfile` and comment the `app.vm.synced_folder "./src/", "/src"` line and uncomment the NFS configuration below it.
-2. Reload the VM using the `./vagrant-reload-dev-vm.sh ` script
+2. Reload the VM using the `./vagrant-reload-dev-vm.sh` script

 ## Where are the logs?